rishabhg19/ADS-Spring2024-Project2-ShinyApp-Group-9/README.md

 In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app using one of **the OpenFEMA data sets** of your choice.
 See [Project 2 Description](doc/project2_desc.md) for more details.

-The **learning goals** for this project is:

-- business intelligence for data science
-- data cleaning
-- data visualization
-- systems development/design life cycle
-- shiny app/shiny server

-*The above general statement about project 2 can be removed once you are finished with your project.
-It is optional.

 Term: Spring 2024

 + Group #9